nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 Low: R5, R4.

+**Lessons Learned:**

+While I was implementing this technique just for 9 requirements I got off the track at times and got mislead due to the simple but complex looking calculations.
+Looking at this I could figure out how daunting this would be for requirements of the order of 1000 where the companies implementing LSRE or MDRE face.

+Without the aid of proper tools this task can prove to be a nightmare for the requirement analysts, product managers, etc. Coming to the experinece and lessons learned as a part of implementing this method is that it is not so easy as it looks.
+But with proper concentration and knowledge this task could be done with effeciency and is reliable in giving valid results.

+**Reflections:**

+I had a good experience working with this technique.
+It was interesting and challenging to use and at the same time simple to understand.
+It hardly took time for me to learn the concept behind this prioritisation technique.
+However my experiences incline towards what the author of article [2] says.
+There are examples of two case studies carried out by the implementation this technique which showed positive results towards the end of the requirements phase of each project.

 ##References:
 [1] Khurum, Mahvish, Khurum Aslam, and Tony Gorschek.
 "A method for early requirements triage and selection utilizing product strategies."
 Software Engineering Conference, 2007.
 APSEC 2007.
 14th Asia-Pacific.
 IEEE, 2007.